 Inflammatory bowel disease

-How to Use Coconut Oil Safely
+How Do I Use Coconut Oil In My Dog's Food?

 Although it may be considered a miracle worker in humans, the jury is still out on how coconut oil benefits canine health.
 Always consult your vet before administering any supplements to your dog.